CGastrell/neat-geocoder/README.md

 By default the app should be running on http://localhost:3000

+Use the _redish_ cloud button to open an Excel file.
+The app will:
+  1. read only the first sheet of your workbook (xls[x])
+  1. use the first row as column names
+  1. look for an `address` column
+  1. add (if not existing) 2 columns: `lat` and `lon`
+  1. show a table with columns:
+    2. numbered row starting at 1 (column header's row doesn't count)
+    2. original `address` column
+    2. empty/existing `lat` column
+    2. empty/existing `lon` column

+If everything goes well you should be able to click on each row _location_ icon to perform a geocoding request.

+**Note:** if geocoding request succeeds, only the first result is used.

+If you want to perform a bulk geocode (geocode all the entries in the table) you'll need to provide a valid Google Maps API key on the app bar and save it using the _disk_ icon.
+Once you do this the app will store the API key on you localStorage and will pick it up every time it is ran.
+Save an empty key to _delete_ it the stored key.

+Finally you can export the resulting table back to a .xlsx file.
+Just click on _save_ icon on top of the table.
+The file will be saved with a `_geocoded` suffix.

+Have fun.

 ### Custom region

 The app is defaulted to work on Argentina (AR) region, to use a different one